evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/unittest.mock.rst

     :meth:`~io.IOBase.readline`, and :meth:`~io.IOBase.readlines` methods
     of the file handle to return.
 Calls to those methods will take data from *read_data* until it is depleted.
-The mock of these methods is pretty
+The mock of these methods is pretty simplistic.
-    simplistic: every time the *mock* is called, the *read_data* is rewound to the start.
 If you need more control over the data that you are feeding to the tested code you will need to customize this mock for yourself.
-When that is insufficient, one of the in-memory filesystem packages on `PyPI
-    <https://pypi.python.org/pypi>`_ can offer a realistic filesystem for testing.

-   .. versionchanged:: 3.4
-      Added :meth:`~io.IOBase.readline` and :meth:`~io.IOBase.readlines` support.
-      The mock of :meth:`~io.IOBase.read` changed to consume *read_data* rather than returning it on each call.

-   .. versionchanged:: 3.5
-      *read_data* is now reset on each call to the *mock*.
+    *read_data* is an empty string by default.

 Using :func:`open` as a context manager is a great way to ensure your file handles are closed properly and is becoming common::